OpenMx/OpenMx/docs/source/Ordinal_Matrix.rst

 	oneFactorOrd$z2 <- mxFactor(oneFactorOrd$z2, levels=c(0, 1))
 	oneFactorOrd$z3 <- mxFactor(oneFactorOrd$z3, levels=c(0, 1, 2))

-Model specification can be achieved by appending the above threshold matrix and objective function to either the path or matrix common factor examples.
-The path example below has been altered by changing the variable names from ``x1-x6`` to ``z1-z3``, adding the threshold matrix and objective function, and identifying the ordinal variables by constraining their means to be zero and their residual variances to be one.
+Model specification can be achieved by appending the above threshold matrix and expectation function to either the path or matrix common factor examples.
+The path example below has been altered by changing the variable names from ``x1-x6`` to ``z1-z3``, adding the threshold matrix and expectation function, and identifying the ordinal variables by constraining their means to be zero and their residual variances to be one.

 .. code-block:: r